ACCO Brands California Transparency in Supply Chains Act and UK Modern Slavery Act Statement

 Audits include reviews of documents, interviews with workers and site visits of production facilities and worker housing.
 We conduct unannounced, semi-announced and announced audits, depending upon the risk profile of the supplier.
 Our audit program also includes unannounced audits to the extent a supplier is required to correct a violation of our Supplier Workplace and Security Code of Conduct or local law.
 The frequency of audits is based on the perceived risk of the supplier and other relevant factors.

 Our audit process includes a Corrective Action Plan ("CAP") on a specified time frame if deficiencies in an audit category are identified.
 The failure to complete requested corrective actions may result in termination of the supplier relationship.

-ACCO Brands has an independent compliance function that is headed by the Vice President, Associate General Counsel - Global Compliance and Litigation and Vice President, Global Compliance Operations to ensure that the Codes are supported.
+ACCO Brands has an independent compliance function that is headed by the Vice President, Associate General Counsel - Global Compliance and Litigation and Vice President, Global Compliance Operations to ensure that the Code of Conduct and the Supplier Workplace and Security Code of Conduct are supported.
 We also use specialist outside counsel to assist us with certain aspects of our slavery and human trafficking compliance.

 Each factory's performance in relevant audit categories is reported to the compliance team, which works with the sourcing departments and suppliers to implement any CAPs and, together with the sourcing departments, monitors the implementation and effectiveness of the CAPs.
 ACCO Brands maintains a supplier audit database that stores information on the results of supplier audits and any CAPs.

-Solely for purposes of compliance with the UK Modern Slavery Act, this Statement has been approved by the Board of Directors of ACCO UK Limited and signed by a director of that entity.
-A signed copy of this Statement is available upon request by contacting us here.
+Solely for purposes of compliance with the UK Modern Slavery Act, this Statement has been approved by the Board of Directors of ACCO UK Limited and its parent company, ACCO Brands Europe Limited, and signed by a director of each of those entities, on June 10, 2021.